Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Discussion and Broader Impact

-Nonetheless, this work suggests that SNAFUE can be a valuable tool for the interpretability and diagnostic toolbox in deep learning.
-It could be valuable to continue research on generating unrestricted adversaries and then using them to create restricted ones that are either more interpretable or better reveal real-world failures.
-We see four compelling directions for future work: \begin{enumerate} \item \textbf{Diagnostics in the wild:} Vision datasets are full of biases, including harmful ones involving human demographics \cite{fabbrizzi2022survey}.
-A compelling use of SNAFUE could be for discovering these in deployed systems. \item \textbf{Debugging:} SNAFUE should be combined with debugging methods for removing flaws that have been identified.
-One approach to this could be via adversarial training.
-Another could be to use the adversarial examples to probe the network to identify and edit the internal components responsible for failure.
-Correcting vulnerabilities to copy/paste attacks could be very useful applications or tests for approaches that aim to guide editing models to induce specific changes (e.g. \cite{wong2021leveraging, meng2022locating}) \item \textbf{NLP:} Using a version of SNAFUE in natural language processing could be useful for identifying natural phrases that could cause language models to fail.
-Some recent works have aimed to generate adversarial triggers for language models that appear as natural language phrases.
-However, these depend on either using reinforcement learning to train language generators which can be computationally expensive \cite{perez2022red} or on using humans in the loop \cite{ziegler2022adversarial}.
-SNAFUE may offer a simple, efficient alternative. \item \textbf{Benchmarking:} Finally, we are currently working on more rigorous methods for benchmarking and comparing the usefulness of SNAFUE and other interpretability tools based on how effective they are at helping human subjects to rediscover trojans.
-The fact that all of the methods we tested failed to reliably, identifiably reconstruct our trojans suggests that benchmarks based on this could be valuable for guiding continued work on interpretability and diagnostic tools. \end{enumerate}
+\textbf{Three directions for future work.} \begin{enumerate} \item \textbf{Diagnostics in the wild:} Vision datasets are full of biases, including harmful ones involving human demographic groups \cite{fabbrizzi2022survey}.
+A compelling use of SNAFUE and similar techniques could be for discovering these in deployed systems.
+This could be valuable for exploring the practical relevance of diagnostic tools. \item \textbf{Debugging:} In addition to is use for interpretability, SNAFUE also produces adversarial data which can be used for adversarial training or probing the network to guide targeted procedural edits.
+Correcting vulnerabilities to copy/paste attacks could be useful applications or tests for model editing tools (e.g. \cite{ghorbani2020shapley, dai2021knowledge, wong2021leveraging, meng2022locating}).
+In the real world, vision systems often fail due to distractor features, atypical contexts, and occlusion \cite{hendrycks2021natural}.
+Debugging with copy/paste attacks may be well-equipped to address these failures. \item \textbf{NLP:} Using a version of SNAFUE in natural language processing could be helpful for identifying natural phrases that could cause language models to fail.
+This could be valuable for language models because the discrete nature of their inputs makes it difficult to use gradient based methods to construct adversarial perturbations in \emph{input space}.
+However, SNAFUE could be used to produce interpretable adversaries from synthetic adversarial insertions to the \emph{latents}.
+Other recent works have aimed to generate adversarial triggers for language models that appear as natural language phrases.
+However, these often depend on either using reinforcement learning to train language generators which can be unstable and computationally expensive \cite{perez2022red} or on using humans in the loop \cite{ziegler2022adversarial}.
+Because SNAFUE is automated and can work flexibly with any dataset of candidate features, it may offer a competitive alternative to existing tools. \end{enumerate}